Books for sale about barometers

 This is a mahogany-veneered dial barometer with eight inch dial, about 1825-1830 in date.
 The maker is (was) James Tognietti, who practiced in Plymouth, England from approximately 1800 to 1830.
 Old written listings of makers and their dates aren't always birth-death precise and are sometimes taken from old business directories; other times are just someone's guess.
 In this barometer, the case characteristics and the dial engraving support the 1825-1830 date.

-Conservation/restoration is limited to cleaning and waxing the case, cleaning the brass and ivory, and replacing the mercury tube.
+Conservation/restoration is limited to cleaning and waxing the case, cleaning the brass, and replacing the mercury tube.
 The instrument is fully functional.

 John Hayden (1808-approx. 1892), born in the US, was a descendant of Scottish immigrants, and spent most of his adult life as owner of a jewelry business in Bath.
 He married Martha Ann Brown in 1831.
 Hayden served as a state representative in 1850, 1863, and 1865, and was elected mayor of Bath in 1866.
 Watches signed by him are known; one is now in the collection of the Maine State Museum.
 It was not unusual for jewelers to sell "instruments of an optical nature", and a ship's barometer sold in the heart of the ship building area of Maine would certainly be stock in trade for Mr. Hayden.
 There are probably other clocks, watches, and instruments out there with his name on them, although it is unlikely he actually manufactured any of them.